 Pearl’s idea is to organise a weekly, all year round indoors farmer’s market in Girvan.
 The market would allow local producers, as well as artists and craft makers, to get their products in front of both locals and visitors.
 Pearl wants the market to help bring Girvan back as a destination for day/weekend tourist and holidaymakers.

-Want to get involved and play your part?
+Want to get involved?
 Find out more about What if...
 Girvan